Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This specification describes a methodology for calculating the rate of carbon emissions for a software system; that is, its SCI score.
 The purpose of this score is to increase awareness and transparency of an application's sustainability credentials.
 The score will help software practitioners make better, evidence-based decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
 A reliable, consistent, fair and comparable measure allows targets to be defined during development and progress to be tracked.

+## Terms and definitions

+For the purposes of this document, the following terms and definitions apply.

+ISO and IEC maintain terminological databases for use in standardization at the following addresses:
+-	ISO Online browsing platform: available at https://www.iso.org/obp
+-	IEC Electropedia: available at http://www.electropedia.org/

+T.1
+**action**
+explicit outcome taken, or change avoided, depending on the quantifiable emissions measured by this specification

+Note to entry: Actions generally relate to using less electricity, using electricity more intelligently, or using less hardware.

+T.2
+**carbon-aware**
+attribute of software or hardware that adjusts its behavior (consumption of inputs, processing, or production of outputs) in response to the carbon intensity of the energy it consumes

+The following abbreviations are used throughout this specification:
+-	E – Energy consumed by a software system
+-	I – Location-based marginal carbon emissions
+-	M – Embodied emissions of the hardware needed to operate a software system
+-	O – Operational emissions based on the emissions caused by energy consumption
+-	R – Function unit

 ## Software Sustainability Actions

 All actions that serve to reduce the carbon emissions of a piece of software fit into one of three categories: